Clinical Research Nurse - JYF0521

-The Clinical Research Nurse will : Assist the investigator and the medical team at all stages of the studies, especially COVID-19 projects; Organise the implemenation of research protocols and participate in data collection and management; Carry out nursing related activities as stated in the clinical research protocol; Participate in communication activities for clinical research.
+To assist the Research Nurse Team in its day to day activities the Clinical Research Nurse will : assist the investigator and the medical team in all stages of a study; organise the research protocol and participate in data collection and management; carry out nurse-related activities as stated in the clinical research protocol; participate in communication activities for clinical research